How to Choose the Right LLM for your App, Agent, Workflow, ...

 Mar 31, 2024 · 1 min read

-If you are new to the game, start with the industry standard, GPT-3.5 for simple tasks and GPT-4 Turbo for more complex ones.
-Use Promptmetheus to experiment until you get satisfying and reproducible results.
-If you do not get anywhere with OpenAI models, try different providers like Anthropic, Gemini, or Mistral.
-Once you have a working prompt, try to optimize it for performance, speed, reliability, and cost by comparing different LLMs and model parameters.
-As a rule of thumb, the cheapest model which is fast enough and does the job is the best one.
+If you are new to the game, start with the industry standard, OpenAI GPT-5 mini for simple tasks and GPT-5 / GPT-5 pro for more complex ones.
+Depending on when you read this, there might be a new king on the hill.
+Check the LLM Benchmarks Use Promptmetheus to compose and optimize your prompts until you get satisfying and reproducible completions.
+If you do not get anywhere with OpenAI models, try different providers like Anthropic, DeepMind, or xAI.

 Share this post with your friends